128technology/docs/docs/howto_update_bios.md

 5. Enter the following command:
   `sudo dnf install -y /tmp/afulnx-5.16.02.0111-3.el7.x86_64.rpm`

-Proceed with the next step, [Upgrading the BIOS and Firmware](#upgrading-the-bios-and-firmware).
+Proceed with the next step, [Upgrading the BIOS and Firmware](#upgrading-the-bios-and-x722-firmware).

-## Upgrading the BIOS and X722 firmware
+## Upgrading the BIOS and X722 Firmware

 After the upgrade package has been installed onto your SSR hardware, the BIOS and X722 firmware must be upgraded.